 In my career, I have taken up a few areas of specialization.
 Starting out with the sociology of education and the issue of school choice, I then developed an avid interest in critical whiteness studies where I remained for many years.
 In 2011, I shifted to Romani Studies, an area in which I combined my academic and community work.
-Other interests that I publish on are activism, inequality, and racism.
+Other issues that I publish on are activism, inequality, and racism.

 The undergraduate courses I teach are Applied Sociology, and the Sociology of Health.
 In the past, I taught Social Problems, Race and Racialization, Qualitative Research Methods, and the Sociology of Education.